Interested in Raven Hill coming to your school, library, camp, or group for a presentation?

 Hands-on history activities are brought on site from a variety of time periods, such as pioneer, civil war, middle ages, ancient civilizations with science and art links.

 Raven Hill Discovery Center is a regional science and technology center.
-It is located on 157 acres in a rural area of northwestern Lower Michigan adjacent to Little Traverse Conservancy’s Raven Ridge Nature Preserve.
+It is located on 166 acres in a rural area of northwestern Lower Michigan adjacent to Little Traverse Conservancy’s Raven Ridge Nature Preserve.
 It is also a cultural, historical and art center.
-The overall goal of the Center is to build lifelong connections for children and adults that link science, history and the arts in a hands-on learning environment.
+The overall goal of the Center is to provide a place that enhances lifelong learning for all ages by connecting science, history and art.
 Since 1992, Raven Hill Discovery Center annually has over 9000 visitors experience science and technology, history and the arts through hands-on exhibits and displays.
 Programs include school field trips, scout activities, summer day camp, adult enrichment classes, family days and professional development for teachers.
-The museum is also open to the general public.
+The museum is also open to the public.
 In addition, there are thousands of contact hours with teachers and students in area classrooms, libraries, and kids’ clubs each year through the Center’s Outreach Program.
 Raven Hill is unique in northern Michigan.
 It draws regularly from a twelve-county area during the school year and from across the United States and the world during the summer tourist season.
 The Center is open year-round to the public, individuals, groups, and organizations.